cynthiamao98/Video-Restart-Scripts/README.md

 ## Step-by-step Guide
 1. To enable this feature, download all the scripts in this repository.
-2. Add *Restart Video Trackable Event Handler* to the Image Target
+2. Add *RestartVideoTrackableEventHandler* to the Image Target
-3. Disable *Video Trackable Event Handler*
+3. Disable *VideoTrackableEventHandler*
-4. Replace the Video Controller script attached to the Video with the new *Video Controller* script
+4. Replace the Video Controller script attached to the Video with the new *VideoController* script
-5. Enable *Video Controller*
+5. Enable *VideoController*
 6. Boom.
 Done.
 Hooray!